April Stepping Stones to Success

 Amend the Soil

 Turn brand new beds one more time with a garden fork, or rent a heavy-duty tiller and mix things up (do not over till).
+Read about minimizing soil disturbance here.
 Some improvement in soil texture should be apparent.
 If new beds were started in late fall, considerable improvement in soil texture should be noticeable.
 The microbes will have had close to 6 months to improve the soil quality.
 Let the soil settle and rest another two weeks before planting (or plant now if you did the final turn in mid March).
 Form any mounds and add the accent rocks.

 If the temperatures have averaged above 50º for awhile, warm season turf will begin growing grass blades.
 If the lawn has accumulated thatch (due to over fertilization and over watering), de-thatch now.
 Aerate turf and add soil amendments.